 A strong economic ecosystem requires connections between businesses, workers and related public and private support agencies.
-These connections are encouraged physically through bustling, walkable and transit-rich central business districts, as well as "virtually" through worldclass communications technology infrastructure to link businesses to each other and to the rest of the world and to accommodate different working arrangements.
-Montgomery County plays a lead both. https://www.mwcog.org/transportation/planning-areas/fairness-and-accessibility/environmental-justice/equity-emphasis-areas/ role in creating and fostering such connections throughout the Baltimore-Washington, D.C., region because a strong and cooperative region is more innovative and grows more efficiently.
+These connections are encouraged physically through bustling, walkable and transit-rich central business districts, as well as "virtually" through world-class communications technology infrastructure to link businesses to each other and to the rest of the world and to accommodate different working arrangements.
+Montgomery County plays a lead role in creating and fostering such connections throughout the Baltimore-Washington, D.C., region because a strong and cooperative region is more innovative and grows more efficiently.